Admission to Year 7

 On receipt of your application to sit the entrance test we will send you a confirmation email.
 In the event our test centre reaches its maximum capacity then ALL spaces will be reallocated by distance i.e. those living closest to the test centre will be given priority.
-Details of the examination day, an attendance slip and a Special Circumstances Form will be posted to you on the Friday 3rd September 2021.
+Details of the examination day, an attendance slip and a Special Circumstances Form will be posted to you by Friday 9th September 2022.
 Your child must bring the Attendance Form on the day of the test with a photograph attached and stamped by the primary school.
-Please contact our Admissions Officer on 0161 866 0130 if the information is not received by Tuesday 7th September 2021.
+Please contact our Admissions Officer on 0161 866 0130 if the information is not received by Tuesday 13th September 2022.
 If your child does not have the correct Attendance Form and photo ID on the day of the test, they will not be allowed to sit the examination.
 Copies of passport photograph pages can be accepted as photo ID but still must be authorised by the primary school.

 THE ENTRANCE TEST

 - The entrance test consists of two tests, each approximately one hour in length, containing questions which assess verbal, non-verbal and mathematics skills.

 - No extra time will be allowed if your child needs to leave the examination for any reason.
 He/she will be allowed a short break between the two tests for a toilet visit and/or a drink.

 - If your child does have to leave the room because of illness and subsequently goes home, if they have started one of the test papers they cannot return on another date and finish that particular paper.
 We can only let your child sit the paper they have missed.
 The Special Circumstances Form should be completed and returned in the week immediately following the test and arrangements can be made for the missed paper to be taken on an alternative date.

 - Altrincham Grammar School for Boys, Altrincham Grammar School for Girls, Sale Grammar School, Stretford Grammar School and Urmston Grammar are using the same entrance test and consequently your child will only sit one